Smart Contracts are known to be the base of the blockchain platform for performing different operations.

 There are a wide array of applications of smart contracts in different sectors.
 Even when it has not completely evolved, there are still several applications of smart contracts in various sectors, from financial services to healthcare.
 These applications are going to increase to a massive extent as and when blockchain and smart contracts evolve.

-Let us have a look at some of the key applications of smart contracts.
+Let us have a look at some of the key applications.

 Healthcare and Medication